Archive for Ravenage

 Cryptic Age Album Update

-Posted in News with tags , , , , , on 1st September 2011 by Nico Davidson
+Posted in News with tags , , , , , on 1st September 2011 by Nico Solheim-Davidson, the North Sea Poet

 Cryptic Age have released news about their next album “Sounds Of Infinity” on their blog.
 Though the album isn’t a concept album, the band have stated that there will be an epic four-parter on the new album that will be a concept called “Sounds Of Infinity”, taking its name from the album’s title.
 According to their blog, the epic four-parter will be about a mysterious Manx spirit.
 Cryptic Age are hoping to release the new album sometime next year.